 Distracted driving (which includes programming navigation systems) was responsible for 3,275 deaths in 2023, according to the National Highway Traffic Safety Administration.

 California doesn't specifically ban GPS devices in its distracted driving law.
-However, the law states that a person shall not drive a motor vehicle while "holding and operating" a wireless phone or electronic wireless communications device unless it's a voice-operated and hands-free device.
+However, California's "No Touch" law states that a person shall not drive a motor vehicle while "holding and operating" a wireless phone or electronic wireless communications device unless it's a voice-operated and hands-free device.
 A person may also use a device that's a manufacturer-installed system in the vehicle.
 (Cal.
 Veh.
 Code § 23123.5 (2025).)

 There is an exception to the hands-free rule.
 A driver may use a hand to operate a device if: